agarciadom/pentaho-artifactCatalog/README.md

 Curated Artifact Catalog
 ===

-This Sparkl plugin provides a dashboard showing users what resources they can currently view, in a more accesible way.
+This Pentaho plugin provides a dashboard showing users what resources they can currently view, in a more accesible way.
 Instead of a tree of folders and files, the content is divided into sections and resources.

 Sections are hierarchical tags, such as "Invoices" or "Sales", that can be optionally limited to certain roles and nested inside each other.
 Resources are extended descriptions of existing reports or dashboards, which are listed according to the ACL rules in Pentaho.

-A resource can belong to zero or more sections, and sections can be nested.
-A report or a dashboard can only be described in one resource.
+A resource can belong to zero or more sections, and a report or a dashboard can only be described in one resource.

 To see CAC in action, check the screencasts available on [YouTube](https://www.youtube.com/playlist?list=PL7XShKQaDPA1dKLiiYuOULn9mUaZk4u4C).